 - a.
 Standing orders for influenza vaccine should be in effect for all residents \geq 6 months of age. - b.
 Residents should be vaccinated on an annual basis as soon as influenza vaccine becomes available, unless medically contraindicated (Nursing Home Care Act [210 ILCS 45/2-213]).
 It is important to continue to administer influenza vaccine throughout the influenza season.
 New residents should be vaccinated as soon as possible after admission to the facility.
-Residents with uncertain immunization histories should be considered NOT immunized and vaccinated accordingly. - ➤ For more information about vaccination recommendations and specifically for information on persons with a history of egg allergy, review the 2022-2023 Influenza Vaccine Recommendations. - c.
-A facility shall administer or arrange for administration of a pneumococcal vaccination to each resident, in accordance with the recommendations of the Advisory Committee on Immunization Practices of the CDC, who has not received this immunization prior to or upon admission to the facility, unless the resident refuses the offer for vaccination or the vaccination is medically contraindicated.
-A facility shall document in each resident's medical record that a vaccination against pneumococcal pneumonia was offered and administered, arranged, refused, or medically contraindicated.
-For specific recommendations, visit the CDC website where this topic is discussed in detail. - d.
-For the 2022-2023 influenza season, recommendations for vaccination of adults aged ≥65 have been modified.
-ACIP recommends that adults aged ≥65 years preferentially receive any one of the following higher dose adjuvanted influenza vaccines: quadrivalent high-dose inactivated influenza vaccine (HD-IIV4), quadrivalent recombinant influenza vaccine (RIV4), or quadrivalent adjuvanted inactivated influenza vaccine (aIIV4).
-If none of these three vaccines is available at an opportunity for vaccine administration, then any other age-appropriate influenza vaccine should be used. - e.
-For specific details on administration of influenza vaccines with other vaccines, visit the 2022-23 ACIP summary.
+Residents with uncertain immunization histories should be considered NOT immunized and vaccinated accordingly. - For more information about vaccination recommendations and specifically for information on persons with a history of egg allergy, review the 2023-2024 Influenza Vaccine Recommendations. - c.
+For the 2023-2024 influenza season, ACIP recommends that adults aged ≥65 years preferentially receive any one of the following higher dose or adjuvanted influenza vaccines: - quadrivalent high-dose inactivated influenza vaccine (HD-IIV4) - quadrivalent recombinant influenza vaccine (RIV4) - quadrivalent adjuvanted inactivated influenza vaccine (aIIV4)

+If none of these three vaccines is available at an opportunity for vaccine administration, then any other age-appropriate influenza vaccine should be used.

+d.
+For specific details on administration of influenza vaccines with other vaccines, visit the 2023-24 ACIP summary.